cindylinsf/coding3/README.md

 The generation was very fast.
 It took mere seconds to generate an image.

-This time, I would change the prompt slightly where I would change the name of the character to a general descriptor like "a woman" to see if I would get different results.
+This time, I modified the prompt slightly where I would change the name of the character to a general descriptor like "a woman" to see if I would get different results.
 At times, the model generated illustrations instead of photographs.
-I would then change the prompts to attempt to get photographs.
+I would then change the prompts to attempt to get the output in the photograph format.

 Results: